creationix/gen-run/README.md

 ## Synchronous Callback Protection

-The runner is aware that sometimes callbacks may be called before the thunk function returns and has safeguards internally to prevent stack overflows.
+The runner is aware that sometimes callbacks may be called before the continuable function returns and has safeguards internally to prevent stack overflows.

 ```js
 function decrement(n) {